eriksvedang/fancy-cam/index.md

 ### Changing your life total

 When you take damage or gain life, just edit the text file!
-If you want keyboard shortcuts for this instead, I've made a [small C program](lifecounter.c) (only tested on macOS).
+If you want keyboard shortcuts for this instead, I've made a [small C program](lifecounter.c) (only tested on macOS.)
 But editing the file might actually require less key presses and be more convenient.

 ### Final Thoughts